kwaldenphd/how-computers-work/README.md

 Q15: What do you expect to be the result when you click Execute?
 Run the simulation and verify your prediction.

 Q16: What would happen if you had forgotten the `HALT` instruction?
 How would the control unit react?

+Q17: Going back to our work with navigating the command line, open a Terminal on your laptop or desktop.
+Describe what you see.
+What is your user name?
+What is the root?

+Q18: When you use the ls -l command, can you decipher the information that is displayed?
+Watch https://youtu.be/exQNuYxqFpA to help decode the information.

+Q19: Take a few moments to reflect on your experience working in the command line.
+How does your navigation of the computer at the command line compare other ways of navigating a computer’s user interface?